wp-plugins/jquery-colorbox/readme.txt

 Tested up to: 2.9.1
 Stable tag: 3.2

-Adds Colorbox/Lightbox functionality to images.
-They are grouped by post or page.
-Also works for WordPress and NextGEN galleries.
+Adds Colorbox/Lightbox functionality to images, grouped by post or page.
+Works for WordPress and NextGEN galleries.
 Comes with different themes.

 == Description ==